 The star, known for his role in the TV show Empire, never strayed from his story that although he knew the two men, he did not ask them to attack him, claiming that money he paid them was for personal training services.

-A jury took nine hours to reach its decision, but ultimately concluded that he was guilty.
+In December, a jury took nine hours to reach its decision, but ultimately concluded that he was guilty.
 The judge in the case agreed that the evidence against him was “overwhelming”, starting back with his original dealings with police.